zbergson/qsipipeline-VUMC-Psychiatry/README.md

          --fs-license-file /opt/freesurfer/license.txt'
 ```

+In the above command you can either batch run all of your participants (no need to change anything) or add a `--sub` command to run just one participant

 Where:
 - `$SRC_ROOT` = path to your working directory
 - `$BIDS_ROOT` = path to your BIDS directory